 Barry W. Fick, Executive Director

-Minnesota Higher Education Facilities Authority
+Minnesota Health and Education Facilities Authority

-Minnesota Higher Education Facilities Authority
+Minnesota Health and Education Facilities Authority

 Have questions?
 Reach out to us directly.